The Taxotere® Lawsuit: Permanent Alopecia Caused By Cancer Treatment

 - Swelling of the ankles or abdominal area

-Lawsuits centered around Taxotere® and permanent alopecia are in the very beginning stages.
+Lawsuits filed concerning Taxotere® and permanent alopecia are in the very beginning stages.
 Our legal team is currently investigating any potential evidence that indicates a connection between the drug and the condition.
-This type of litigation typically requires a large investment of time and money long before a trial is brought before a jury.
+This type of litigation typically requires a large investment of time and money long before a trial is brought before a jury in a district court.